alan-wu/PortalVueComponentExample/README.md

 # portal-component-example
 This example showcases the use of vue components made for Data-Portal.
+A running demo can be found here: https://mapcore-demo.org/current/portal-vue/

+Press on the Add Model button on top of the page above to add a new scaffoldvuer.

 ## Project setup